Ceelog/phpdoc-en/src/book/pdo.md

 ?>
 ```

-The above example will output:
+The above example will output something similar to:

     Return number of rows that were deleted:
     Deleted 9 rows.